Tag: psychedelic art

 Psychedelics may have been used in ancient cultures for various reasons.

 1. Spiritual and Religious Practices: In many ancient cultures, psychedelics were used in spiritual and religious practices as a means of connecting with the divine.
 Shamans and other spiritual leaders would use psychedelics to enter altered states of consciousness and communicate with spirits, ancestors, or deities.
-In his book-the Immortality Key- Brian Muraresku describes his research on the use of psychedelics in ancient Greece.
+In his book Immortality Key- Brian Muraresku describes his research on the use of psychedelics in ancient Greece.
 The Greeks and Romans had once in a lifetime ceremony in Eleusis drinking potion that alleviated the fear of death.

 2. Healing Practices: Ancient cultures used psychedelics as a form of medicine to treat physical and mental ailments.
-For example, certain indigenous tribes in South America have used ayahuasca as a medicine for centuries to treat a variety of emotional and psychical traumas.
+For example, certain indigenous tribes in South America have used ayahuasca as a medicine for centuries to treat a variety of emotional and physical traumas.

 3. Rites of Passage: In some cultures, psychedelics were used in rites of passage to mark important transitions in a person’s life, such as puberty, marriage, or death.
 The use of psychedelics in these ceremonies was believed to help individuals gain a deeper understanding of themselves and their place and connection in the Universe.

 4. Artistic Inspiration: Ancient artists recorded the beauty of the divine spirit in art.
-It’s obvious to see the use of psychedelics in art of several ancient cultures.
+It’s obvious to see the use of psychedelics in the art of several ancient cultures.
 For example, the Mayans created colorful pottery and symmetrical and geometric art.
 The Islamic artists perfected the use of patterns in their designs of Islamic mosques.
 The geometrical patterns of Islamic art are the most sophisticated ones I’ve seen so far.
 They reveal the cosmological laws and hidden reality of the creation of the Universe.
 Greco-Roman art has many remnants of mosaic floors’ geometric patterns.
-Thai and Indian architecture features repetitive structure and designs that are visually very similar to psychedelic experience.
+Thai and Indian architecture features repetitive structures and designs that are visually very similar to psychedelic experiences.

 blooming heart colored pencil drawing by veronica winters-15.5x25